 So where did it come from?
 Honestly, I don’t care.

 It’s silly and I don’t need to meet the person who created a three day crash diet, that co-opts the military name to make itself sound reputable and legitimate.

 There’s nothing inherently dangerous about the Military Diet.
-It’s just eating unhealthy food in small quantities.
+It’s just eating moderately healthy/unhealthy food in small quantities.